msg43/Knowledge_Chipper/README.md

 knowledge-system process ./recordings/ --recursive
 ```

-**GUI:** Use the "Audio Transcription" tab and browse to your files.
+**GUI:** Use the "Local Transcription" tab and browse to your files.

 ### Batch Processing